On Rigid Origami II: Quadrilateral Creased Papers: Several types of large rigid-foldable quadrilateral creased papers

 \subsection{Isogonal}

-This category is the union of flat-foldable quadrilateral creased paper described in \cite{tachi_generalization_2009} and its variation from switching some strips.
-Typical geometric features of this category are:
+This type is the union of flat-foldable quadrilateral creased paper described in \cite{tachi_generalization_2009} and its variation from switching some strips.
+Typical geometric features of this type are:

-\begin{enumerate} [(1)] \item If at each inner vertex the sum of opposite sector angle equals $\pi$, this isogonal type is flat-foldable.
+\begin{enumerate} [(1)] \item If at each inner vertex the sum of opposite sector angles equals to $\pi$, this isogonal type is flat-foldable.
 Otherwise it is not flat-foldable. \item The absolute value of folding angles on a row or column of inner creases are equal. \end{enumerate}

-This category is named isogonal because at every inner vertex opposite sector angles can be equal after switching some strips.
+This type is named isogonal because at every inner vertex opposite sector angles can be equal after switching some strips.
 Note that the property of ``a rigidly folded state can guarantee a rigid folding motion'' described in \cite{tachi_generalization_2009} is special for the isogonal type because here the existence of a rigidly folded state is equivalent to equation \eqref{eq: blanket}.
-For other types the rigid-foldability condition on sector angles is more complex, which makes similar conclusion not useful.
+For other types the rigid-foldability condition on sector angles is more complicated, which prevents similar conclusions.